Blog / Knowledge Management

 Data quality and integrity

 AI systems require high-quality, well-governed data to function correctly.
-With 77% of the average US company’s data being redundant, obsolete, trivial, or dark data, knowledge governance ensures that data is accurate, consistent, and free from biases that could compromise AI outcomes, thereby enhancing the reliability of AI insights.
+With 77% of the average US company’s data being redundant, obsolete, trivial, or “dark data,” governance is how you prevent AI from learning from noise.

 Regulatory compliance